 In November 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740), Balance Sheet Classification of Deferred Taxes.
 The amendments in this Update require that deferred tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
-The amendments in this Update are effective for financial statements issued for annual periods beginning after December 15, 2017, and interim periods within those annual periods.
-Earlier application is permitted as of the beginning of an interim or annual reporting period.
-As of December 31, 2015, the Company adopted this standard which has no material effect on the financial statements.
+The amendments in this Update are effective for financial statements issued for annual periods beginning after December 15, 2017, and interim periods within annual periods beginning after December 31, 2018.
+Earlier application is permitted for all entities as of the beginning of an interim or annual reporting period.
+The Company does not expect the adoption of the amendments in this Update to have a material impact on its financial statements.